nuejs/nue/packages/nuejs.org/docs/hot-reloading.md

 ## Non-goals
 Nue hot-reloading applies to UI components only so updates to JavaScript/TypeScript extensions have no impact.
 These extensions are best developed and tested on the server side.
-The same goes to WebComponents — the browser does not have the means to re-hydrate updated components.
+The same goes to Web Components — the browser does not have the means to re-hydrate updated components.

 ## Disable hot-reloading